Pulmonary Hypertension: ED Presentation, Evaluation, and Management

 Author: Rachel Bridwell, MD (@rebridwell, EM Resident Physician, San Antonio, TX) // Reviewed by: Brit Long, MD (@long_brit, EM Attending Physician, San Antonio, TX); Skyler Lentz, MD (@skylerlentz, Assistant Professor of Surgery (EM) and Medicine (Critical Care), University of Vermont Medical Center); Alex Koyfman, MD (@EMHighAK, EM Attending Physician, UTSW / Parkland Memorial Hospital)

 Clinical Case #1

 A 27 year old male presents to the ED with 6 months of cough and dyspnea.
-He endorses recent bouts of hemoptysis.
+He reports recent bouts of hemoptysis.
 He has not traveled or been exposed to any high risk areas for tuberculosis.
 He states he had heart surgery as a baby but cannot recall what it was.
-He additionally endorses previous bouts of epistaxis but none recently.
+He additionally reports previous bouts of epistaxis but none recently.

 On exam his vitals are HR 105, BP 104/81, RR 24, 90% on room air, T 98.1